ivee-tech/BlueprintMgmt/README.md

 The **BlueprintMgmt** tool provides options to create, view, publish, assign / unassign, and delete Azure blueprints based on JSON files stored on client's computer.

 The tool uses direct APIs calls.
-The Blueprint APIs documentation is avaiable here:
+The Blueprint APIs documentation is available here:
 [Blueprints REST API reference](https://docs.microsoft.com/en-us/rest/api/blueprints/)

 Although the **Microsoft.Azure.Management.Blueprint** Nuget package is available for blueprints management, it is still in preview and multiple attempts to use it caused versioning conflicts with **System.Net.Http**.
 For more information about the Nuget packages, visit the reference page:
 [Blueprint Nuget package](https://www.nuget.org/packages/Microsoft.Azure.Management.Blueprint)

-## Prerequisits
+## Prerequisites

 The application must be registered in Azure AD.
 A script is provided to register the application